oakestra/dashboard/README.md

-# Oakestra-Frontend
+# Oakestra-Dashboard

-You can find a detailed description [here](docs/README.md)
+You can find a detailed description [here](https://www.oakestra.io/docs/)

-This is the fist implementation of a frontend for the Oakestra framework.
-The Oakestra frontend sends API calls to the System-Manager and displays the results.
+The Dashboard is a sophisticated web-based user interface for the Oakestra system.
+It is designed to provide users with a comprehensive set of tools to deploy applications to a Oakestra cluster, effectively manage cluster resources, and troubleshoot any issues that may arise.

 ## Development server